jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

-# Zero - A place to start.
+# Zero Zazzy Zettameters Zak - A place to start.

 Hello!
 This will be a starting guide.
 I will walk through the steps needed to complete the next item in the sequence.
 If you follow along, you too can create these things.